chainguard-dev/edu/content/chainguard/chainguard-images/getting-started-distroless.md

 ### Example 1: Distroless images as runtime for static binaries
 Distroless images are typically designed to work as platforms for running workloads in as minimal an environment as possible.
 In the case of languages that can compile completely static binaries (such as C and Rust), the **static** base image can be used as a runtime.
 You'll still need to get your application compiled in a separate build stage that has the tooling necessary to build it.

-In this example, we'll build a distroless image to run a "Hello World" program in C. Start by creating a diretctory for the demo.
+In this example, we'll build a distroless image to run a "Hello World" program in C. Start by creating a directory for the demo.
 We'll call it **distroless-demo**.

 ```sh
 mkdir ~/distroless-demo && cd $_